News and Events

 Here you will find information about all that is new and upcoming

-Greencoats Shortlisted for the Rubery Book Award 2022 - Children's Category
+Greencoats was shortlisted for the Rubery Book Award 2022 - Children's Category

 Greencoats is set in the West Midlands in 1940, during the Birmingham Blitz.
 It's suitable for readers aged 8+ and is being used in schools for KS2 & early KS3 English and History, with cross curricular links to Art and Science.
 Author visits can be booked through the contact page, and the FREE KS2 Scheme of Work can be downloaded from here: Greencoats